-- Student fees are recorded at established rates, net of financial aid and scholarships provided directly to students. - Contributions, including unconditional promises to give reported as contributions receivable, are recognized as revenues in the period received.
+- Student tuition and fees are recorded at established rates during the year that the related academic services are rendered, net of financial aid and scholarships provided directly to students.
+Student tuition and fees received in advance of services to be rendered are recorded as deferred revenue. - Contributions, including unconditional promises to give reported as contributions receivable, are recognized as revenues in the period received.
 Contributions of assets other than cash are recorded at their estimated fair value.
 Contributions to be received after one year are discounted at the appropriate rate commensurate with the risks involved.
 Amortization of the discount is recorded as additional contribution revenue in accordance with the donor-imposed restrictions, if any, on the contributions.
 Expirations of temporary restrictions on net assets, that is, the donor-imposed stipulated purpose has been accomplished and/or the stipulated time period has elapsed, are reported as net assets released from restrictions on the statement of activities.
 Conditional promises to give are not recognized until they become unconditional, that is when the conditions on which they depend are substantially met. - Contributions of land, buildings, or equipment are reported as unrestricted nonoperating support unless the donor places restrictions on their use.
 Contributions of cash or other assets that must be used to acquire long-lived assets are reported as increases in temporarily restricted net assets until the assets are acquired. - Auxiliary enterprises include a variety of services that enhance the quality of student life on campus.
 Revenues are displayed in two sections.
 Fees for housing and dining services are displayed along with tuition and fees net of scholarship aid to arrive at net student fee revenue.
 Other auxiliary service enterprise revenues, which include college retail operations, cash dining, catering, intercollegiate athletics and graphic arts, are displayed separately.
 Expenses associated with auxiliary enterprise activities are reported as a single total and include an allocated portion of the cost of operating and maintaining the College's plant assets, interest and depreciation expense. - Dividends, interest, and net gains on investments of endowments are reported as increases in permanently restricted net assets if the terms of the gift require that they be added to the principal of a permanent endowment fund; as increases in temporarily restricted net assets if the terms of the gift impose restrictions on the current use of the income or net gains; and as increases in unrestricted net assets in all other cases.

 Expenses are reported as decreases in unrestricted net assets.
 Expenses associated with the operation and maintenance of the College's plant assets, including interest and depreciation expense, are allocated on the basis of square footage utilized by the functional categories.
-Expenses associated with fundraising activities of the College were \$8,392 and \$7,445 in 2015 and 2014, respectively, and are included in institutional support in the statements of activities.
+Expenses associated with fundraising activities of the College were \$9,243 and \$8,392 in 2016 and 2015, respectively, and are included in institutional support in the statements of activities.